-On the window of the TU language and literature offices is an old Czech saying, “As many languages you know, as many times you are a human being.”
+On the window of the TU language and literature office is an old Czech saying, “As many languages you know, as many times you are a human being.”
 Learning a foreign language unleashes a unifying connection to other cultures and other ways of thinking.
 No TU student embodies this idea more than recent TU alumna Nina Bulling (BSIBL ’18).

 With a German mother and an American father, Nina grew up in Germany, but in 10th grade, she was ready for a grand adventure.
 “I decided to come to Oklahoma for a year just to meet my family and experience the American culture because that is a part of me,” Bulling said.

 Bulling left Germany for Tulsa, and she found a second home.
 When it was time to look at colleges, TU was top on her list.
 “When I came to TU, I knew I wanted to get a degree in international business and Spanish.
-TU offers a joint IBL program, which is one reason I came to the university, and the other one is the low student-professor ratio,” she said.
+TU offers a joint International Business Language program, which is one reason I came to the university, and the other one is the low student-professor ratio,” she said.

 Bulling had a goal of working for a multinational corporation, and she knew that learning another foreign language would make her more marketable.